c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

     - Queues
 ---

-Over the past two years I've been working with the supremely talented sensu-go team developing and maintaining the open source monitoring solution.
+Over the past two years I've been working with the supremely talented [sensu](sensu.io) team developing and maintaining the open source monitoring solution, [sensu-go](github.com/sensu/sensu-go).
 Throughout this journey a significant challenge has emerged - persistent reliability and stability problems in large deployments pushing the limits of sensu-go and its database, etcd.
 With the next major version of sensu-go, 7.0, we aim to apply our learnings and alleviate these stability and reliability issues.

 One last key feature that must be reimagined is the round robin scheduling feature.
 In order to implement this feature reliably, I believe we need a